aws-samples/aws-get-started-workshop/content/03-dev/06-reference/02-controlling-builder-team-access.md

 Once the workload specific IAM service roles and policies are created, they are associated with AWS services so that those services can operate with the appropriate permissions.
 Instead of relying on a central team to develop and test workload specific IAM service roles and policies, this workload specific work is best performed by the builder teams that are also developing the workloads.

-Typically, before workload specific IAM service roles and policies are used in more strictly controlled pre-production test and production environments and associated AWS accounts, organizations implement either human powered workflows or, in more advanced cases, highly automated code pipelines to review and test workload specific IAM service roles and policies.
+Typically, before workload specific IAM service roles and policies are used in more strictly controlled test and production environments and associated AWS accounts, organizations implement either human powered workflows or, in more advanced cases, highly automated code pipelines to review and test workload specific IAM service roles and policies.

 #### Creating IAM Service Roles